Should You Purchase a Meal Plan in Fiji?

 When Not to Choose a Meal Plan in Fiji

-A La Carte Resort Restaurants Vs. a Meal Plan
+A La Carte Resort Restaurants Vs. Meal Plans

 For resorts that offer both a la carte dining and meal plans, we recommend paying for meals as you go with these resorts, for three main reasons: